The Code of Ethical Conduct

 Ethics violation complaints will be in writing and submitted to supervisor within 90 days of the alleged violation.
 All complaints will be reviewed at the next scheduled Management Team meeting; no more than two weeks from date of submission.
 CEO will have 30 days to investigate allegations and make a decision as to outcome warranted.
 Due to the nature of the investigation, only those directly involved in the process will be apprised of details and outcomes.
 Grievance forms can be found at the front desk of each building or in the office of the Quality Assurance and Improvement Coordinator.

-The Compliance Officer at the Clark Center is the Quality Assurance & Improvement Coordinator.
+Corporate Compliance Officer Quality Assurance & Improvement Director